briandowns/libmaple/README.md

 - **Variable substitution**:
   `{{ name }}`

-  A singal symbol between the double curly braces indicates a variable.
+  A single symbol between the double curly braces indicates a variable.
 If that variable has been set on the context, this will be rendered with whitespace trimmed.

 - **Function calls**:
   Call built‑in or custom C functions